 This is a summary version; for the complete list of ingredients and instructions, please refer to the recipe card below.

 Mix the ground turkey, breadcrumbs, dried oregano, garlic powder, minced onion, egg, and Worcestershire sauce in a large bowl.
 Using your hands, roll the mixture into 1 1/2-inch meatballs.
 Heat the olive oil over medium heat in a large skillet.
 Add the meatballs and brown on all sides.
-Work in batches if needed.
+Work in batches if needed and plate the meatballs.

 Melt the butter in a skillet over medium-low heat.
 Whisk in the flour and cook for 2 minutes, while whisking.
 Whisk in the chicken broth, garlic powder, onion powder, Worcestershire sauce, cream, and oregano.
 Cook until thickened.
 Add the meatballs to the skillet and spoon the sauce over them.
 Simmer for 15 minutes.
 Then, season with salt and pepper to taste and sprinkle with fresh parsley.